-This document is the 4th update on the Climate Assessment Report (CAR), summarising the work carried out over next phase of the "Greenland\Ice\Sheet\cci" (GIS\cci+) project in accordance with the Contract [AD1] and Statement of Work [AD2].
+This document is the 4th Climate Assessment Report (CAR), summarising the work carried out over the 2nd phase of the phase of the "Greenland_Ice_Sheet_cci+" (GIS_cci+) project, in accordance with the Contract [AD1] and Statement of Work [AD2].

-This CAR is, like the predecessor climate assessment reports, part of Task 5 Climate Assessment Systems within the GIS\cci project, as part of ESA Climate Change Initiative (CCI) programme.
-The original document was based on the Phase 1 Climate Assessment Report (CAR) [RD2], of the "Ice\Sheets\cci" project.
+This CAR is, like the predecessor climate assessment reports, part of Task 5 Climate Assessment Systems within the GIS_cci project, as part of ESA Climate Change Initiative (CCI) programme.
+The original document was based on the Phase 1 Climate Assessment Report (CAR) [RD2], of the "Ice_Sheets_cci" project.